-- a) Does doubling the number of vector lanes increase the performance of this code? - b) Suppose we now add support for chaining.
+a) Does doubling the number of vector lanes increase the performance of this code?

+Yes. doubling the number of lanes halves the latency of each instruction.

+b) Suppose we now add support for chaining.
 With chaining, a vector instruction that depends on a previous instruction can start execution if the first set of elements it processes is already written to the vector register file (assume there's no bypassing from the writeback stage).
 Does chaining help increase the performance of this code?